SPM and SPM-2 Quick Tips Case Study: What’s Behind Challenging Behaviors in the Classroom?

 Observation leads to insights

 Johnny was legitimately falling out of his classroom chair.
-He wasn’t fooling around, as his teachers suspected.
-He couldn’t keep his head up for too long, forcing him to rest his head in his hand, which made writing difficult because he couldn’t hold down the paper he was writing on.
-As a result, he grew tired quickly, became distracted, and appeared to be monkeying around.
+He wasn’t fooling around, as his teachers thought.
+He couldn’t keep his head up for very long and often rested his head in his hand, which made writing difficult because he couldn’t hold down the paper.
+As a result, he grew tired quickly and became distracted.

 Johnny was more attentive and performed better with additional movement, such as in PE class.
 But just like in the loud cafeteria, Johnny still had to press his body against the wall for relief and the deep-touch pressure he craved.
 In music class, Johnny had to get away from the loud sounds to calm down.
 He lay down on the carpet to get some relief.
 Without understanding his sensitivity to sounds, the music teacher told Johnny to rejoin the class or go to the principal’s office.